Kayto/C64-RAM-Cart/README.md

 # C64 RAM Cartridge

+## Latest News

+Please note this PCB remains untested so please review and understand the risk in proceeding.
+I do hoipe to pick up in 2024 so watch this space.

 ## Background

 C64 Cartridges were convenient and easy to use.
 Programs on cartridge loaded instantly.
 Typically cartridges used EPROMs (Erasable Programmable Read-Only Memories).
 The only downside of ROM was the inconvenience of making quick changes with the need for a seperate EPROM burner and an eraser.
 Contemporary articles note that EPROMS were relatively expensive at $25 each and the need for a burner and eraser equating to around $200.